Everything You Need to Know About Scam Alerts

 Scam Warnings with Dexatel

 Dexatel is a leading business text messaging provider that makes it easy to immediately contact your customers wherever they are and get a response.
 Dexatel is also a bulk SMS service provider, meaning that you can send out bulk messages to all your customers in an instant.
-Our powerful text marketing platform integrates directly with your CRM, so you can send out SMS reminders, alerts, and other customer communication in a breeze.
+Our platform integrates directly with your CRM, so you can send out reminders, alerts, and other customer communication in a breeze.